How Gradient Descent Works?

 Polynomial Regression

-Just create new features like x^2 and x^3 to achieve polynomial regression.
+Just create new features like and to achieve polynomial regression.